Imratul/Selenium-Automation-Testing/README.md

 ## How to Run
 1. Clone the project `https://github.com/Imratul/Selenium-Automation-Testing.git`
-1. Install [ChromeDriver](https://chromedriver.chromium.org/) and place it in the `drivers/` folder.
 2. Set up Java and Selenium dependencies.
 3. Execute the `ebaySearch.java` file.